Clinical Audit – Reviewing asthma treatment in adolescents and adults

 Download Full Audit »

-* People aged 12–17 years; a SABA reliever without an ICS continues to be recommended in children aged < 12 years.
+* People aged 12 – 17 years; the use of a SABA reliever continues to be recommended in most children aged < 12 years

-We recommend that the article and report are read before completing the clinical audit.
+It is strongly recommended that this article is read before completing the clinical audit.

 Summary